apache/doris/docs/en/getting-started/advance-usage.md

 `CANCEL ALTER TABLE COLUMN FROM table1`

-For more help, see `HELP ALTER TABLE'.
+For more help, see `HELP ALTER TABLE`.

 ## 2 Rollup

-Rollup can be understood as a materialized index structure of Table. ** materialized ** because data is store as a concrete ("materialized") table independently, and ** indexing ** means that Rollup can adjust column order to increase the hit rate of prefix index, or reduce key column to increase data aggregation.
+Rollup can be understood as a materialized index structure of Table. **materialized** because data is store as a concrete ("materialized") table independently, and **indexing** means that Rollup can adjust column order to increase the hit rate of prefix index, or reduce key column to increase data aggregation.

 Examples are given below.